joelm11/sound_anim/docs/notes.md

 - Generate points on a mesh
 - Generate EBO indices for mesh points
 - Render mesh as a solid surface with triangles.
+- Implement some sort of simple lighting to start.
+- Implement a more interesting wave function.